kevinfinnlee/Picpython/README.md

 Remark: installing most of these packages requires superuser privledges so be sure to use your favorite method of permission elevation.

+###Note for OS X Mavericks###
+Some of the options used in compilation do not play nice with clang.
+In order to fix this you can manually change setup.py or install an old version of Apple GCC.
+There are guides online on how to do this.